getsentry/sentry-docs/README.md

 ## The Great Gatsby Migration

 The repository currently contains a Jekyll site (`./`) as well as a Gatsby site (`./gatsby`).
-This is to aid with a progressive migratiopn over to Gatsby.
+This is to aid with a progressive migration over to Gatsby.
 There's a bit of magic that you need to understand in how this is deployed:

 - **Sidebar:** Jekyll and Gatsby _both_ control the sidebar.
 If you add a new page in Gatsby at the top level (aka `/docs/parent/THISLEVEL.md`) you will also need to add an empty page in Jekyll at the same location with the `title`, `sidebar_order`, and `gatsby` frontmatter elements: